 The Cucumber Zoo prospect came to light after several rounds of research and insight raising.
 Though offered here as a concept, further development will ensue.
 For more information view the Cucumber Zoo concept presentation or full summary of research in this presentation.

-The following references are used withing this article and shared by way of background.
-All references are used in the above presentation link.
+The following references are used within this article and shared by way of background.
+All references are used in the above presentation links.

 A World of Three Zeroes, Muhammad Yunus